DC-Modding/WBUI2-Wiki/README.md

 - Fixed that the mod wont work in singleplayer (probably)
 - Fixed playerview going wild after closing the UI when using controllers
+- Fixed that no icon is displayed if multiple mods/buffs add to the radial menue

 ### v1.12